A SHORT HISTORY OF COSTA RICA

 In 2010 Laura Chinchilla was elected the first woman president of Costa Rica.

 Today Costa Rica is a relatively prosperous country with a well developed welfare system.
 Tourism is a growing industry.
 Bananas, coffee, sugar and beef are still important exports.
 However industry in Costa Rica is developing rapidly.
 There is every reason to be optimistic about the future of Costa Rica.
-Today the population of Costa Rica is 4.7 million.
+In 2020 the population of Costa Rica was 5 million.